 Similarly, avoid applying too much to your scalp because even though the benefits of rosemary oil for hair growth are well documented, it is still an irritant.
 Before applying the oil, always dilute it with something, whether that is a carrier oil or your own rosemary essential oil recipe for hair growth.

 If you have notoriously sensitive skin, always consult a dermatologist before use or do a small patch test on an inconspicuous piece of skin.
 Wait 24 hours before using more to see if any irritation occurs.
 Finally, because you are adding oils to your hair, it may be more challenging to style, which is why leaving it in overnight and rinsing the next morning is the best idea.
-Medications like minoxidil and finasteride can grow your hair back without weighing it down.

 While we're sure we've covered everything you need to know, there may be a couple of extra questions.
 Or if you've skimmed through and arrived here, these are the answers to your most pertinent questions.

 While it's true that rosemary essential for hair as a remedy is great, it can't directly replace conventional treatments like minoxidil.
-While we know the rosemary oil benefits hair, it's important to recognize that medication targets specific concerns and is often more reliable.
+While we know that rosemary oil benefits hair, it's important to recognize that medication targets specific concerns and is often more reliable.

 Rosemary oil can be used daily or as often as you wash your hair.
 Just remember if you see a reaction, you should stop using it and consult a dermatologist.